Updated May 26, 2023

-As you can know the MySQL Hour() function will return the value as 838.
+As you know, the MySQL Hour() function will return the value of 838.

-Let us illustrate the MySQL HOUR() function with few examples including simple and table column with date and time data type as follows:
+Let us illustrate the MySQL HOUR() function with a few examples, including simple and table columns with the date and time data type as follows:

 Example #1 – Using the Hour() Function

 - For Time value larger than 24 hours as parameter:

 - For negative Time value as a parameter: